Career & Technical Education (CTE)

 -2015 National FETC STEM Excellence Awards

-Park City Center for Advanced Professional Studies, PCCAPS, is a nationally recognized, innovative high school program.
+Park City Center for Advanced Professional Studies, PCCAPS, is a nationally recognized, innovative high school program for Juniors and Seniors.
 Students fast forward into their future and are fully immersed in a professional culture, solving real world problems, using industry standard tools and are mentored by actual employers, all while receiving high school credit.
-CAPS is an example of how business, community and public education can partner to produce personalized learning experiences that educate the workforce of tomorrow, in high skill, high demand jobs.
+The CAPS program is an example of how business, community and public education can partner to produce personalized learning experiences that educate the workforce of tomorrow.

-Learning is student driven; licensed instructors facilitate the learning process through problem-based projects comprised of authentic and relevant industry assignments.
-Curriculum is built on industry standards and is designed to provide junior- and senior-level students the experience and skills they need to succeed both in the competitive college scholarship and admissions environment and in the twenty-first century global workforce.
-PCCAPS will give students the opportunity to learn professional skills like critical thinking and problem solving, collaboration and leading by influence, agility and adaptability, initiative and entrepreneurialism, effective oral and written communication, and accessing and analyzing information—all skills necessary for success in the “real world.”
+Learning is student driven; licensed instructors facilitate the learning process through Project Based Learning (PBL).
+Curriculum is built on authentic industry standards and is designed to provide students the experience and skills they need to succeed both in post-secondary education and in the twenty-first century global workforce.
+PCCAPS will give students the opportunity to learn success skills like critical thinking and problem solving, collaboration, agility and adaptability, initiative and perseverance, effective communication, self management, and good work habits—all skills necessary for success in the “real world.”